-Customer’s credit utilisation: The amount of credit utilised at any given time is called credit usage or credit utilisation.
+The amount of credit utilised at any given time is called credit usage or credit utilization.
 Credit usage contributes 30% to your FICO score.

-Customer’s credit life: An individual’s credit age or credit life measures the average length of time they have used the credit.
-As a general rule, a person’s credit age should be higher than their credit life.
+An individual’s credit age or life measures the average time they have used the credit.
+Generally, a person’s credit age should be higher than their credit life.
 FICO credit scores are calculated using this component to calculate 15% of the score.

-Types of credit used by customers: FICO also considers the sorts of credit a person has, such as instalment loans vs. revolving credit.
+FICO also considers a person’s credit, such as installment loans vs revolving credit.
 This credit mix accounts for 10% of FICO credit scores.